-B. Coach Job description.
+B. Course Coach Job description

 You need to explain that you are not an instructor.
+You are not there because you have a doctorate degree from the university.
+You are not there because you are an expert.
 You are not there to give lectures.
 But your job is the job of a coach.
 So, you need to explain what a coach does.
-They need to understand what your job description is.
-Why you do certain things, and why you do not do other certain things they were expecting you would do.
+They need to understand what your job \\\\\\ is.
+Why you do certain things every evening, and why you do not do other certain things they were expecting you would do.
 This is covered in the lecture "The Anatomy of a Seminar."
 That lecture explains about the accountability and all the other things a coach needs to do.

-C. Time requirements and time management.
+C. Time requirements and time management